 Step-1:

 Open Windows PowerShell in administrator mode.
-Then run the following commands serially.
+Then, run the following commands serially.

-If you have installed already AzureAD PowerShell commands, then run the below command to uninstall.
+If you have already installed AzureAD PowerShell commands, then run the below command to uninstall.

 uninstall-module AzureAD